April 1, 2025

 How to transcribe Zoom meetings with an AI note-taker

 This method is a little different as it requires a separate AI-based service to "attend" or record your Zoom call.
 A Zoom note-taking app will essentially take "minutes" of your call and provide AI summaries of the meeting.
-Some services will also provide a complete transcript (which is why we're discussing this option).
+Some services will also provide a complete transcript with varying levels of accuracy depending on the tool used.

 I've not personally tried this method; however, if you open your Zoom app and click on the Apps option in the top navigation, Zoom recommends Fathom, an AI note-taker, as an "essential" app: